This program is available at the Springfield - Downtown location.

 The New Media program is a two-year computer intensive learning experience focusing on industry-standard practices.
-Students with little experience with computers should take special note of the scholastic preparation listed below.
+Students with little experience with computers should take special note of the "Academic Preparation" section below.

 Graduating new media students wishing to further build their skills could also receive an Associate of Applied Business in Graphic Design by completing 12 additional courses in the Graphic Design curriculum and an Associate of Applied Business in Computer Software Development by completing an additional 10 courses in the Computer Software Development curriculum.